3Crowd/node_prop/README.md

 No interface has yet been decided on for mutating property entries.

 ### Object Schema/Primitives
-The NodePropDB schema is relatively constrained in order to present the most flexible interface possible for graph containment.
+The NodeProp schema is relatively constrained in order to present the most flexible interface possible for graph containment.
 With this concept in mind, the primitives with which we will work are: Node, PropertySet, Index, Graph, Traveller,